0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **What counts as residency for gun purchases?**

 State law doesn't address this, but federal law considers the buyer a resident of whichever state they are currently residing in.
-Active-duty military members are considered a resident of whichever state their permanent duty station is located in, and college students are considered a resident of the state where they live and attend school during the school year.
+Active-duty military members are considered a resident of whichever state their permanent duty station is located in, and college students are considered a resident of the state where they live and attend school during the school year, and of their home state when returning home for breaks.
 See [this ATF FAQ](https://www.atf.gov/firearms/qa/what-constitutes-residency-state) for more information on residency for gun purchases.
 Keep in mind this is different than residency for other purposes like taxation, voting, or in-state tuition rates.
-Those have different qualifications.
+Those have different definitions.

 ## Out-of-state Purchases